chrisgabs/swz-samplex/proompts.md

 For cases where the PDF file contains a question with no contents, ignore the question and proceed to the next one.
 DO NOT STOP generating until all questions are encoded.

+First check how many questions in total there are in the PDF then DO NOT STOP generating until all questions are encoded.
+ENCODE ALL QUESTIONS IN ONE OUTPUT

 ----------------------------